cap-js/docs/node.js/task-queue.md

 - `maxAttempts` (default `20`): The number of unsuccessful emits until the message is ignored.
 It will still remain in the database table.
 - `chunkSize` (default `100`): The number of messages which are read from the database table in one go.
-- `storeLastError` (default `true`): Specifies if error information of the last failed emit should be stored in the outbox table.
+- `storeLastError` (default `true`): Specifies if error information of the last failed emit should be stored in the tasks table.
 - `parallel` (default `true`): Specifies if messages are sent in parallel (faster but the order isn't guaranteed).